ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 };
 ```

-### Interpolate Frontmatter
+### Active Frontmatter

-To support simple static templating in HTML and markdown pages and layouts, the `interpolateFrontmatter` option can be set to `true` to allow the following kinds of simple static substitutions using a syntax convention based on JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+To support simple static templating in HTML and markdown pages and layouts, the `activeFrontmatter` option can be set to `true` to allow the following kinds of simple static substitutions using a syntax convention based on JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 #### Example
 Given some frontmatter in a markdown file: